zemiguel20/AirRaceGame/Documentation/Index.md

 ##### Thrust

-Thrust as an **impulse** force applied always in plane's facing forward direction, which is the Z axis in **local** space.
+Thrust as a force applied always in plane's facing forward direction, which is the Z axis in **local** space.

-The vector is calculated with the Force (mass x acceleretion) times the direction vector.

 The acceleretion is controled by input.